harlan-zw/nuxt-schema-org/docs/content/1.guide/recipes/breadcrumbs.md

   }),
   defineBreadcrumb({
     '@id': '#secondary-breadcrumb',
-    itemListElement: [
+    'itemListElement': [
-      // item is the url and will be resolved to the absolute url
-      { name: 'Sub Home', item: '/sub' },
+      // item is the url and will be resolved to the absolute url { name: 'Sub Home', item: '/sub' },
       { name: 'Sub Page', item: '/sub/page' },
       { name: 'Sub Element' },